8 Fixes Bluetooth Not Available Error on Mac tahoe 26

 Solution 7: Check for System Update

 Bluetooth device is working properly?
 Surely now there is a problem with your Mac System.
 Did you check for the updates on Mac?
 If not, then kindly do it.
-Updating macOS to the latest software version is the easiest way to eliminate connectivity issues on Mac.
+Updating macOS to the latest software version is the easiest way to Eliminate connectivity issues on Mac.
 Here’s how to update macOS.

 Don’t miss out on leaving your reply in the comment after getting perfect on Bluetooth not Available on Mac devices.

-Solution 8: Reset Bluetooth Module
+Solution 8: Reset the Bluetooth Module

 If Bluetooth keeps disconnecting on macOS, reset your Mac’s Bluetooth module.
 This will remove all the connected Bluetooth devices, such as Mouse, Keyboard, etc., for once; later, you must reconnect them.

-2. Type sudo pkill bluetoothd.
+1. Type sudo pkill bluetoothd.

-3. Hit return and enter the password.
+1. Hit return and Enter the password.

 If you see the Bluetooth icon on the status bar, then you can follow these steps to reset the Bluetooth module on your Mac.